 Hey, I don't like it any more than you do, but I don't make the rules!
 If you don't like it, take it up with You Know Who.

-5. PROTIP: DESTROY INFANTS FOR REVENGE
+5. DESTROY INFANTS AS REVENGE

 Psalm 137 is ostensibly the self-told story of a group of people who were enslaved after their city was razed to the ground.
 It's all fairly standard religious fare ("oh woe is us", plenty of weeping, etc) until the last couple lines when the slaves express how happy it would make them to take their captor's infants and smash them to death on the rocks: